 This is one of the most important features in any paddle, so you'll often see it appearing prominently.
 Most paddles have a core thickness somewhere between 10 mm and 20 mm, with 14 mm and 16 mm being the most common.

 Usually, a thinner core means more power and pop.
 So, a 14 mm paddle should have more bang than a 16 mm paddle.
-That's not always the case, though, and you'll see a mix on this list, from the 14 mm CRBN to the 16 mm Six Zero.
+That's not always the case, though, and you'll see a mix on this list.
 That's why it's important to read reviews before you rush into buying a paddle.

 Durability